MileHacker Logo

 FESTAC Festival des Arts et de la Culture

-• A major national cultural festival.
+• A main national cultural festival.

 • Occasionally takes place in Douala.